lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 - All map keys are text strings.
-- The "nonce" member MUST either contain a zero-length octet string or the nonce values conveyed as CBOR byte strings are between 8 and 64 bytes in length.
+- The "nonce" member MUST either contain a zero-length octet string or the nonce values between 8 and 64 bytes in length conveyed as CBOR byte string.
 - The OPTIONAL dotted-decimal-oid "type" member denotes a text string containing an object identifier in dotted-decimal notation.
 - The OPTIONAL "reqInfo" and "respInfo" members contain type-specific CBOR